Octree structure containing 3D triangular mesh model

 - vtk >= v6.2.0 or >= v7.0 (for outputting a vtk file for viewing octree structure in Paraview)

 - A C++ compiler for building the extension module from the provided cpp file (already cythonized).
 Suggested compilers are: - The Microsoft C++ Compiler for Python 2.7 if using Python 2 on Windows - Microsoft Visual C++ 2015 (14.0) if using Python 3 on Windows - gcc on Linux - Mingw32 on Windows or Linux

 - Cython >= v0.20 and a C++ compiler to build from source

 Note that a compiler is not required if installing using the provided Python wheel.

 Intersection testing uses parallel processing via OpenMP.
 To use more than a single processor, use the provided Python wheel or compile from source using a compiler that supports OpenMP.
 Then set value of environment variable OMP_NUM_THREADS to the number of desired processors.

 Note that the compilers provided by the Anaconda Python distribution do not support OpenMP.

 1. Building from source

-In a command prompt, browse to the base directory containing the setup.py file and type:
+To compile without OpenMP, open a command prompt, browse to the base directory containing the setup.py file and type:

 python setup.py install